This is Gold Fields Our history 1887-1902

 Click here to receive a copy of Rex Gibson's book "Battlefields of Gold"

-A number of Gold Fields 'kommandos' support the Boers during the Anglo-Boer War, whilst the chairman, Lord Harris, is appointed assistant adjutant-general of the Imperial Yeomanry on the British side
+A number of Gold Fields' 'kommandos' support the Boers during the Anglo-Boer War, while the chairman, Lord Harris, is appointed assistant adjutant-general of the Imperial Yeomanry on the British side.